itarozzi/lvgl_eezstudio_boilerplate_esp32cyd/README.md

 But you can easily adapt to other esp32 board and display/touch changing PIN definition, `lv_conf.h and` and  `User_Setup.h` files.

+> In order to avoid modification of `User_Setup.h` file inside the TFT_eSPI library (that can be overwritten updating the lib) is now possible to assign the same options using build_flag in the platformio.ini.

 [EEZ-Studio](https://github.com/eez-open/studio) is used here to create LVGL interfaces using a great visual tool.